 Hypomania.
-Hypomania is a milder form of mania with fewer extreme behaviors and overall less intense symptoms.
+Hypomania is a milder mania with fewer extreme behaviors and less intense symptoms.
 A person having a hypomanic episode will not experience psychosis, hallucinations, or delusions.

 Risk Factors for Bipolar Disorder

 One of the biggest risk factors for bipolar disorder is a person’s genetic inheritance.
-A person with a first-order relative with bipolar disorder has a 5 to 10 percent chance of developing the disorder themselves.
+A person with a first-order relative with bipolar disorder has a 5 to 10 percent chance of developing the disorder.
 This percentage increases to 40 to 70 percent for an identical twin.

 Other risk factors for bipolar disorder include traumatic events in the past or family dysfunction in a person’s childhood.
-Some illnesses, such as irritable bowel syndrome (IBS) and asthma can also play a role.
+In addition, some illnesses, such as irritable bowel syndrome (IBS) and asthma, can also play a role.
 IBS and asthma in childhood are commonly found in the medical histories of adults with bipolar disorder.

 Is Bipolar Hereditary?

 Bipolar disorder is one of the most heritable psychological disorders, although it is not 100 percent genetic.
-Researchers have identified some genes that are consistently found in about 15 percent of people with bipolar disorder, and the condition is known to run in families.
+Researchers have identified some genes consistently found in about 15 percent of people with bipolar disorder, which is known to run in families.